 - Patients must show that they are both motivated and reliable.
 Otherwise adherence to treatment will be poor and they will not attend clinic regularly.

-- They must accept their HIV status and have a good understanding of HIV infection and antiretroviral treatment.
+- They must accept their HIV status and have a good understanding of HIV infection and ART.

 - There should be no unmanaged alcohol or drug abuse.

-- They should not have untreated active depression.
+- They should not have untreated active psychiatric conditions such as depression.

-- They are strongly advised to disclose their status to at least 1 person.
+- They are strongly advised to disclose their status to at least 1 person for social support.

 - They must have access to an HIV clinic.